zeeblo/LethalMystery/README.md

 A murder mystery mod inspired by Among Us.

+**IMPORTANT NOTE:** Because this is in early alpha, there's a high chance it may not work well with other mods.

 I made a video summarizing my progress on the mod here: https://www.youtube.com/watch?v=P6a_eR3ZgN8